 Franklin Center, Skyscraper in Loop District, Chicago, US

-Franklin Center is a 307-meter tall skyscraper in Chicago's Loop District completed in 1989 with more than 60 floors.
-The granite exterior shifts from deep red at the base to rose beige at the top, with three setback levels that mark the building's rise.
+Franklin Center is a 307-meter skyscraper in Chicago's Loop District, made up of two connected towers rising more than 60 floors.
+The granite facade changes from deep red at the base to a pale rose beige at the top, with three setback levels that break up the vertical rise.

 The community of curious travelers